The-Microservice-Dungeon/decisionlog/_decisions/map-api-draft.md

   * actual mined amount is sent via event
 * Get list of resource categories for the complete map
 * Get all adjacent planets for a given planet
+* Get: Is Planet X adjacent to planet y?

 ## Reasons for the resolution